ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Deleting an Access Token does not delete the Group OSCORE Security Context.

+* Renamed the TLS Exporter Label for computing the PoP input.

 * Editorial fixes and improvements.